Engee documentation

 Description

-The Steering Vector block calculates the antenna element steering vector for specified directions and frequencies.
+Block Steering Vector calculates the control vector of the antenna elements for the specified directions and frequencies.

 Ports